Countly/countly-sdk-documentation/sdk_dev_guide/current.md

   or it may be attached to any other SDK request.
 </p>
 <p>
-  <span>Depending on the SDK structure, the SDK may sync existing requests in the queue.
-Or, it may ignore requests in the queue and never send them or remove them from the queue.</span>
+  Depending on the SDK structure, the SDK may sync existing requests in the queue.
+  Or, it may ignore requests in the queue and never send them or remove them from the queue.
 </p>
 <p>
-  <strong><span>Both giving consent and removing consent may be combined in a single request as well.
-If, for example, consent was given for crashes but removed from users, then the request should contain&nbsp;</span>consent={"crashes":true,"users":false}</strong>.
+  <strong>Both giving consent and removing consent may be combined in a single request as well.
+If, for example, consent was given for crashes but removed from users, then the request should contain&nbsp;</strong><strong>consent={"crashes":true,"users":false}</strong>.
 </p>
 <h2 id="01H821RTQ77ER5XPWMCADD7NFX">Common Flow with Required Consent</h2>
 <p>